 Nike is the world’s largest athletic apparel company.
 The company uses different types of segmentation: demographic, geographic, psychographic, socioeconomic, benefits, and behavioral.

-Applying behavioral segmentation in mobile marketing can help you personalize marketing, increasing the efficiency of each campaign.
+Applying behavioral segmentation in mobile marketing enables you to personalize advertising and increase the efficiency of each campaign.
 This is achieved via multiple options like push notifications, promotions, referral programs, and others.
 We tried to gather the best mobile marketing tips in one article, so we hope the information was useful for you.

 August 26, 2022